Innocent (Taylor Swift song): Background and writing

-Swift was inspired to write "Innocent" by Kanye West's interruption of her acceptance speech at the 2009 MTV Video Music Awards.
+Swift wrote "Innocent" inspired by Kanye West's interruption of her acceptance speech at the 2009 MTV Video Music Awards.

 Taylor Swift wrote all tracks on her third studio album Speak Now (2010), by herself.
 According to Swift, the album is a collection of songs about the things she had wanted to say to the people she had met in real life but did not.
 In the liner notes for Speak Now, Swift explained that every song on the album is an "open letter" to someone in her life, "telling them what I meant to tell them in person".
 She also noted that one song in particular is addressed to "someone I forgive for what he said in front of the whole world".
-In press interviews leading up to the release of Speak Now, Swift said that the album track "Innocent" was dedicated to rapper Kanye West.
-At the 2009 MTV Video Music Awards, during Swift's acceptance speech for winning Best Female Video, West interrupted her, protesting that Beyoncé had "one of the best videos of all time".
+At the 2009 MTV Video Music Awards, during Swift's acceptance speech for winning Best Female Video, American rapper Kanye West interrupted her, protesting that Beyoncé had "one of the best videos of all time".
 Public opinion after the incident turned against West; former US president Barack Obama called him a "jackass".
 West said on the social media platform that he "bled hard" because of his actions, and went into a hiatus.

 After the incident, Swift told New York magazine that while she knew people "expected me to write a song about [West]", she felt it was important to "write a song to him".
 In an interview with Billboard, she said she wrote the song between February and June 2010.
 Swift recalled that the incident made her stay silent for a while because it was "a huge, intense thing in my life that resonated for a long time".
 When she wrote "Innocent", she had come to a place of mind where she could talk about it.
 As she had to take time to process the emotions ensued from the incident, "Innocent", which took her six months to write, took longer for her to finish than other tracks, which she said usually took "about 30 minutes".
 She reflected that writing the song "taught [her] a lot about being able to step back from a situation you don't know what to do with, and put [herself] into somebody else's shoes".
 As a result, "Innocent" is her expression of sympathy to West, after the public outrage he received.